AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Deploy and use Docker/Deploy and use Docker on Alibaba Cloud Linux 2 instances.md

 # Deploy and use Docker on Alibaba Cloud Linux 2 instances

-This topic describes how to deploy and use Docker on an ECS instance that runs an Alibaba Cloud Linux 2.1903 LTS 64-bit operating system.
-This tutorial is intended for developers who are familiar with Linux but new to Alibaba Cloud ECS.
+This topic describes how to deploy and use Docker on an Elastic Compute Service \(ECS\) instance that runs an Alibaba Cloud Linux 2.1903 LTS 64-bit operating system.
+This topic is intended for developers who are familiar with Linux but new to Alibaba Cloud elastic ECS.

 -   An Alibaba Cloud account is created.
 To create an Alibaba Cloud account, go to the [account registration page](https://account.alibabacloud.com/register/intl_register.htm).
--   At least one instance is created.
+-   At least one ECS instance is created.
 For more information, see [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).

     The following instance configurations are used in the examples: